-The LTC®2433-1 is a differential input micropower 16-bit No Latency $\Delta\Sigma^{\text{TM}}$ analog-to-digital converter with an integrated oscillator.
-It provides 0.12LSB INL and 1.45μV RMS noise independent of $V{REF}$ .
+The LTC®2436-1 is a 2-channel differential input micropower 16-bit No Latency $\Delta \Sigma^{\text{TM}}$ analog-to-digital converter with an integrated oscillator.
+It provides 0.5LSB INL and 800nV RMS noise independent of V{REF} .
+The two differential channels convert alternately with a channel identification included in the conversion result.
 It uses delta-sigma technology and provides single conversion settling of the digital filter.
-Through a single pin, the LTC2433-1 can be configured for better than 87dB input differential mode rejection at 50Hz and 60Hz $\pm2\%$ , or it can be driven by an external oscillator for a user defined rejection frequency.
+Through a single pin, the LTC2436-1 can be configured for better than 87dB input differential mode rejection at 50Hz and 60Hz $\pm 2\%$, or it can be driven by an external oscillator for a user defined rejection frequency.
 The internal oscillator requires no external frequency setting components.

-The converter accepts any external differential reference voltage from 0.1V to $V{CC}$ for flexible ratiometric and remote sensing measurement configurations.
-The full-scale differential input range is from $-0.5 \cdot V{REF}$ to $0.5 \cdot V{REF}$ .
-The reference common mode voltage, $V{INCM}$ , may be independently set anywhere between GND and $V{CC}$ .
+The converter accepts any external differential reference voltage from 0.1V to V{CC} for flexible ratiometric and remote sensing measurement configurations.
+The full-scale differential input range is from $-0.5 \bullet V{REF}$ to $0.5 \bullet V{REF}$.
+The reference common mode voltage, V{REFCM} , and the input common mode voltage, V{INCM} , may be independently set anywhere between GND and V{CC} .
 The DC common mode input rejection is better than 140dB.

-The LTC2433-1 communicates through a flexible 3-wire digital interface which is compatible with SPI and $MICROWIRE^{TM}$ protocols.
+The LTC2436-1 communicates through a flexible 3-wire digital interface which is compatible with SPI and $MICROWIRE^{TM}$ protocols.

-$\mathcal{T}$ , LTC and LT are registered trademarks of Linear Technology Corporation.
-No Latency $\Delta\Sigma$ is a trademark of Linear Technology Corporation.
+ΔT , LTC and LT are registered trademarks of Linear Technology Corporation.
+No Latency $\Delta \Sigma$ is a trademark of Linear Technology Corporation.
 MICROWIRE is a trademark of National Semiconductor Corporation.